Jane Drummond, Countess of Roxburghe

-Jean Ker, Countess of Roxburghe, née Drummond (c.1585–1643) was a Scottish courtier, a member of the household of Anne of Denmark in Scotland and England.
+Jane Drummond, Countess of Roxburghe (c.1585–1643) was a Scottish courtier, a member of the household of Anne of Denmark in Scotland and England.

 Courtier and Governess

 Jean or Jane Drummond was the daughter of Patrick Drummond, 3rd Lord Drummond and his first wife, Elizabeth Lindsay.
+Historians use either first name, recent writers prefer "Jane".

 Drummond was a gentlewoman in the household of Anne of Denmark, described as her "familiar servitrix", and had care over the infant Prince Charles at Dunfermline Palace in 1602.
 The Prince, known as "Duke Charles", was slow to learn to walk and an oak stool with wheels to help train him was delivered to Jean Drummond, described in the Scots language as a "tymber stule with rynand quheillis to gang in".

 In 1603, on the accession of James VI of Scotland to the throne of England (as James I), Anne of Denmark went to Stirling Castle to take custody of her son, Prince Henry, in order to take him to London.
 Drummond was with Anne of Denmark at Stirling Castle on 10 May 1603 when she quarrelled with the Master of Mar and Marie Stewart, Countess of Mar over the custody of Prince Henry and had a miscarriage.